Axis turn 5 – Dawn

 Axis turn 8 -Dusk

-Reports of a sandstorm taking shape nearby reach the German command.The Germans manage to sneak up more pioneers to the enemy trenchline and blow up another huge gap to completely expose the city defenders on the right flank.
+Reports of a sandstorm taking shape nearby reach the German command.The Germans manage to sneak up more pioneers to the enemy trenchline and blow up another huge gap to completely expose the

 The Tiger tanks finally blow up the Churchill tank company commander and make the last Churchill tank on the right flank flee.
 Tiger tanks, Pz IV, Italian bunker busters, Pz III L and German engineers launch themselves at the city defenders.
 Italian tanks are first to reach the suburbs, closely followed by German engeineers who get involved in hand to hand combat with enemy infantry in the area.
 The bailed out British General and company command Lee tank gets captured by the Axis forces – and the information he has reveals (and removes) mine fields on the left flank of town!